Michael-YZhou/Wordle/README.md

 2. Add a restart button

-   Instead of asking the player to reload the page, It would be better to use a restart button to reset the game.
+   Instead of asking the player to reload the page, it would be better to use a restart button to reset the game.